usnistgov/ppdiffuse/README.md

 A gaussian element adds a gaussian function of the specified height and width (sigma) at the specified position.
 Note that this is an *unnormalized* Gaussian; the height of the Gaussian will be equal to the height of the barrier at its maximum point.

 ##### Constant force element

+A constant force element adds a constant slope to the quasipotential.
+The beginning and ending positions of the slope are specified by the controls, as is the magnitude of the force in pN.
+The converstion is 4.11 pN = 1  kT/nm at room temperature.